*** Purple Martin Update ***

 Board Members

-Officer, President-- Janie Veltcamp
+Officer, President-- Janie Veltkamp

 Officer, Vice President -- Bill Rucker

-Officer, Treasurer -- Linda Kimball
+Officer, Treasurer -- Bill Rucker

 Officer, Secretary -- Donna Thalacker